iamblxssxd/R/README.md

 ## Lessons Learned:

-In answering these endless questions, I learned that there's a long way to go.
-I don't mind if I can't answer a question, as long as I take the initiative.
+The most important thing I learned from solving this endless amount of questions is that there's a long way to go.
+Being unable to answer a question is okay, as long as you take the initiative to learn.